janessatran/janessatran.github.io/_posts/decorator-pattern/2020-11-06-decoratorpattern.md

 - Define a subdirectory, `app/decorators`
 - Define a file, `app/decorators/user_decorator.rb`

 In this file we can define a `name_display` method which will contain the string manipulation logic to show the full name of the user.
-The class will inherit from `SimpleDelegator`, a native Ruby class that provides the means to delegate all supported methods calls to the object passed into the constructor.
+The class will inherit from `SimpleDelegator`, a native Ruby class that allows you to delegate methods calls to the object passed in during construction.

+As stated in the Ruby docs:
+> "this class provides the means to delegate all supported method calls to the object passed into the constructor" - [ruby-doc](https://ruby-doc.org/stdlib-2.5.1/libdoc/delegate/rdoc/SimpleDelegator.html)

 ```ruby